NatalieWucherer/Single-Cell-Analytics-NEMO-MATLAB/README.md

 The nemo_umap_gene_browser('filepath') runs a GUI app similar to NeMO's website.
 The nemo_umap_multigene_panels('filepath', "gene1,gene2,gene3") runs an export to tiff version of the browser (there is no limit to the number of enterable genes in panels but they must be in the "x,y,z" format).

-.mat files must be named with the following convention "region sub-region descriptor.mat" the region is a two letter code corresponding to: thalamus "TH", Cortex "CX", and Ganglion Eminance "GE"
+.mat files must be named with the following convention "region sub-region descriptor.mat" the region is a two letter code corresponding to: thalamus "TH", Cortex "CX", and Ganglion Eminance "GE".
 These must be present to ensure appropriate selection of marker genes and cluster annotations.
 The following 4 letters (including the space after region) should correspond to the sub-region in order to ensure file and figure titles are named correctly.